zac-garby/pluto-lang/README.md

 quite long, but they're probably less used than the others so  the longer length doesn't matter, and improves readability significantly.

 _(note: This language is **incredibly** slow, since it's written in Python.
-It doesn't matter, as it's just a prototype, however, I'm going to rewrite it in Go at some point to speed it up)_
+It doesn't matter, as it's just a prototype.
+However, I'm currently in the process of rewriting in it a faster language.)_

 #### Other expressions as arguments